Skip to main content

 2.1 CSR Address Mapping Conventions

 The standard RISC-V ISA sets aside a 12-bit encoding space (csr[11:0]) for up to 4,096 CSRs.
-By convention, the upper 4 bits of the CSR address (csr[11:8]) are used to encode the read and write accessibility of the CSRs according to privilege level as shown in csrrwpriv.
+By convention, the upper 4 bits of the CSR address (csr[11:8]) are used to encode the read and write accessibility of the CSRs according to privilege level as shown in Table 3.
 The top two bits (csr[11:10]) indicate whether the register is read/write (00,01, or 10) or read-only (11).
 The next two bits (csr[9:8]) encode the lowest privilege level that can access the CSR, with the pattern 10 representing hypervisor CSRs.

 note